Siani Lee: Death

-On Sunday, October 28, 2001, 20 days after her 39th birthday, Lee was driving her Mercedes in Schuylkill Township, Chester County, Pennsylvania when she went through a stop sign at a major intersection.
+On Sunday, October 28, 2001, 20 days after her 39th birthday, Lee was driving her Mercedes in Schuylkill Township, Chester County, Pennsylvania, when she went through a stop sign at a major intersection.
 She was hit on the driver's side in a broadside collision.
 Lee was not wearing a seat belt at the time and was pronounced dead at the scene from severe neck and head trauma.
+Local officials had previously expressed concern that the stop sign was easy for drivers to miss, and had approved the addition of a traffic light at the intersection, which was "weeks away" from installation at the time of her death.

 Legacy

 Lee was the President of the Philadelphia chapter of the Asian American Journalists Association and was the first Asian American to anchor in the Philadelphia market.
 She served on the board of directors at MANNA, an agency which provided food to AIDS patients.
 Lee was remembered by her colleagues as a hardworking and valued woman and was also known for her willingness to help others and for her humor.

 Lee was posthumously inducted into "The Broadcast Pioneers of Philadelphia's Hall of Fame" on November 29, 2009.